SteeltoeOSS/Documentation/api/v4/connectors/redis.md

 The available connection string parameters for Redis are described in [StackExchange.Redis](https://stackexchange.github.io/StackExchange.Redis/Configuration.html).

-The following example `appsettings.json` uses the docker container used earlier:
+The following example `appsettings.json` uses the Redis docker container referred to earlier:

 ```json
 {